qunfengdong/MicroGMT/README.md

 ## Usage
 * The main function of MicroGMT contains two steps: sequence_to_vcf.py (step 1), which aligns the input file(s) to the reference genome and identify variants; and annotate_vcf.py (step 2), which annotates the variants and output summary tables.
 Note: annotate_vcf.py (step 2) can take in the step 1 outputs from multiple runs, as long as they are in one input folder.
 So you can first process all samples by step 1, and then run them all together by step 2.
 * MicroGMT also provide additional utility scripts:<br>
+&#160;1.
+Check_environment.sh: check running environment<br>
-&#160;1. combine_summary_tables.py: combine summary tables from different MicroGMT runs.<br>
+&#160;2. combine_summary_tables.py: combine summary tables from different MicroGMT runs.<br>
-&#160;2. remove_from_summary_tables.py: remove unwanted strains/IDs from the summary table.<br>
+&#160;3. remove_from_summary_tables.py: remove unwanted strains/IDs from the summary table.<br>
-&#160;3. analysis_utilities.py: reformat the summary table for easy access with [R](https://www.r-project.org/) or other tools, or find unique mutations (unqiue mutations are defined by only one strain/ID has that mutation at a specific locus).<br>
+&#160;4. analysis_utilities.py: reformat the summary table for easy access with [R](https://www.r-project.org/) or other tools, or find unique mutations (unqiue mutations are defined by only one strain/ID has that mutation at a specific locus).<br>
-&#160;4.
+&#160;5.
 Find_new_seqs.sh: find new strains/IDs from a fasta formatted file of assembled sequences that are not already in existing summary tables.<br>
-&#160;5.
+&#160;6.
 Find_regiosn_for_new_seqs.sh: extract region information from a region file for a list of strains/sequences.
-&#160;6. get_ids.sh: extract the strain/sequence IDs from a summary table.
+&#160;7. get_ids.sh: extract the strain/sequence IDs from a summary table.
-&#160;7. add_custom_annotation.py: add custom annotations to summary tables according to geomic coordinates of the annotation features.
+&#160;8. add_custom_annotation.py: add custom annotations to summary tables according to geomic coordinates of the annotation features.
-&#160;8. mask_sequences.py: mask sequences according to user-supplied geomic coordinates.
+&#160;9. mask_sequences.py: mask sequences according to user-supplied geomic coordinates.
-&#160;9. sequence_ID_extractor.py: extract and summarize mutation information for specific strains/sequences.
+&#160;10. sequence_ID_extractor.py: extract and summarize mutation information for specific strains/sequences.

 ## Inputs
 ### The main functions:
 * The fasta genome reference file.
 For SARS-CoV-2, its fasta genome reference file is located at <path_to_MicroGMT>/NC_045512_source_files/NC_045512.fa.
 It is downloaded from https://www.ncbi.nlm.nih.gov/nuccore/nc_045512.
 The accession number ".2" is deleted from the fasta header.
 * The annotation database.
 For SARS-CoV-2, its annotation database is pre-built and is the default database.
 For user-supplied genomes, please see "Pre-built annotation database for SARS-CoV-2 and build own annotation databases for user-supplied genomes" for building own databases.
 * A fasta formatted database sequence file, which can contain one or multiple fasta genome assembly sequences from multiple samples (i.e. fasta genome assembly sequences downloaded from NCBI; fasta genome assembly sequences of SARS-CoV-2 downloaded from [GISAID](https://www.gisaid.org/) which contains fasta genome assembly sequences from > 20000 strains in one file.
 Called "fasta assembly file" below).
 Or a fastq formatted single/paired end raw sequence file  (called "fastq raw reads file" below).
 Or a fasta formatted contig sequence file from one sample (i.e. a collection of short fasta sequences from one sample, called "fasta contig file" below. **Caution: the contig sequence file option is not tested.
 Use at your own risk**).
-* Optional: A tab delimited region file contain region information of the samples.
+* Optional: A tab delimited regional file contain region information of the samples.
 Format: "strain/ID	region(without blanks)"

+**Note: Please don't use duplicate fasta headers and sample ID prefixes for different strains/samples.
+MicroGMT is not checking duplicate IDs.**

 ### The utility scripts:
 All are optional depending on which script to use.
 Please see "Quick start" and "Tutorial" for more details.
 * Summary tables.
 * Fasta assembly file(s).
-* Region file.
+* Regional file.
 * Custom annotation file.
 * Sequence mask file.
-* An id list containg the strain/ID in the summary tables.
-One strain/ID per line.
+* An id list containg the strain/sequence in the summary tables.
+One strain/sequence per line.
 Needed for some utility scripts (please see "Quick start" and "Tutorial" sections).
 It is produced by sequence_to_vcf.py automatically for fasta formatted database sequence file inputs.
 Users can modify it by manually adding/deleting IDs from it, or use our utility scripts (see "Quick start" and "Tutorial" sections).
 For the pre-built summary tables for SARS-CoV-2, it is provided with the summary tables.
 It can also be produced by get_ids.sh.

 ## Outputs
 ### sequence_to_vcf.py:
 * An id list containg the strain/ID processed.
-One strain/ID per line.
+One strain/sequence per line.
 * Vcf format variant calling files.
-One for each strain/ID.
+One for each strain/sequence.
+For fasta assembly file, the strain/sequence IDs are the fasta headers (before space, if any).
+For fastq raw reads file, the strain/sequence ID is the prefix provided when running MicroGMT.
 * Log file.
 For raw read sequence input, the log file contains the alignment quality information.

 ### annotate_vcf.py:
 * Vcf formatted variant calling files with variants annotated.
 File names end by "anno.vcf".
+Can be skipped.
+You may produce annotated vcfs from multiple runs, put them in a same folder, then run this step with "-sa" to skip annotate vcfs, and make summary tables for all the input annotated vcfs from multiple runs.
 * Tab delimited summary file produced by snpEff.
 File names end by "snpEff_summary.genes.txt".
+Need to provide file prefix by "-p".
 * Csv format snpEff summary file (optional, different than "snpEff_summary.genes.txt" file).
 File names end by "snpEff_summary.csv".
 * Tab delimited mutation summary tables of all vcf files in the input folder.
 Columns represent strains/samples/IDs.
 Rows represent mutation loci.
 The summary tables have two formats: Format 1, one locus per line, each cell has the gene ID, gene name with mutation information for that locus; format 2, one locus per line with the mutated gene ID and name, each cell has the mutation information.
 Different summary files are provided for each format: all information ("all"), the gene ID and name the mutation locates ("gene", only for format 1), effect of the mutation ("effect"), the mutation on DNA sequence level ("gene_mut"), the gene ID and name the mutation locates along with the DNA level mutation ("gene_name_mut"only for format 1), mutation type ("mut_type"), CDS change ("cds_change"), and amino acid change ("prot_change").
 In the cells, if the strain/ID has no mutation at a specific loci, that cell is labelled by "R".
 If the region files is provided as input, the column headers will have both strain/ID and region information, separated by "|".
 Please see the provided sample output summary tables in "test_dataset" folder as examples. **Note: To distinguish from the two CDS produced by ORF1ab, for SARS-CoV-2 output summary tables, if a mutation takes place in the mature peptide region produced by pp1ab only, the gene ID and name will be "GU280_gp01_pp1ab" and "ORF1ab_pp1ab"; if a mutation takes place in the mature peptide region produced by both pp1a an pp1ab, or only by pp1a, the gene ID and name will be "GU280_gp01_pp1a" and "ORF1ab_pp1a".**
+* Frequency summary tables for loci and strains/samples, which summarizes the output summary tables.
+Can be skipped.
 * Log file.

 ### Utility scripts:
 Optional outputs include the following.
 For more details about the outputs of each utility script, please see "Quick start" and "Tutorial".
 For sample outputs please look at "test_dataset" folder.
 * Summary tables
 * Reformatted summary tables and other useful tables produced based on summary tables
-* Region file and fasta assembly file with selected strains/IDs
+* Regional file and fasta assembly file with selected strains/IDs
 * ID lists to extract strains/IDs from fasta assembly file and region file.
 * Log file.